David Yelldell

 David Yelldell (born October 1, 1981) is an American former professional soccer player who played as a goalkeeper and serves as an assistant coach for Sonnenhof Großaspach.
-Although he was born in Stuttgart, Germany, he was capped for the United States national team.
+Born in Stuttgart, Germany, he was capped for the United States national team.

 Club career

 Yelldell was the first choice goalkeeper for TuS Koblenz until suffering a knee ligament injury which kept him out of the final four matches of the 2009–10 2.
 Bundesliga season, when the club were relegated to the 3.
 Liga.

 He signed with MSV Duisburg before the 2010–11 season and made his competitive debut for the club in a first round DFB-Pokal match against VfB Lübeck on August 13, 2010.

 The next season saw him signing with Bundesliga giants Bayer Leverkusen.
 He made his debut and sole competitive appearance for the club in a first round DFB-Pokal match, a 4–3 surprise defeat at Dynamo Dresden on July 30, 2011.